jocwli/Chi-Square-Distributions/README.md

 # Chi-Square-Distributions
 ## When should we use Chi-square distributions for modeling?
-1. Chi-square distributions most commonly is used in hypothesis testing
+1. Chi-square distributions most commonly is used in hypothesis testing:
-  - Test goodness of fit in categorical data:
+  - Test goodness of fit
-4. Test independence
+  - Test independence

-The chi-square distribution is used in many cases for the critical regions for hypothesis tests and in determining confidence intervals.
+  - Determines critical regions and confidence intervals

 ## Repo Project using Chi-square distribution